szwacz/nw-boilerplate/README.md

 You can create Windows installer only when running on Windows, the same is true for Linux and OSX.
 So to generate all three installers you need all three operating systems.

-## Precautions for particular operating system
+## Special precautions for Windows

-### Windows
 As installer [NSIS](http://nsis.sourceforge.net/Main_Page) is used.
 You have to install it (version 3.0), and add NSIS folder to PATH in Environment Variables, so it is reachable to scripts in this project (path should look something like `C:/Program Files (x86)/NSIS`).

-### Linux
-This project requires for node.js to be reachable under `node` name in command line.
-For example on Ubuntu it is `nodejs` by default, so you need to manully add alias to `node`.

-For now only DEB packaging is supported.
-It should work on any Linux distribution from debian family (but was tested only on Ubuntu).

-### OSX
+## Special precautions for OSX
 This project uses [appdmg](https://github.com/LinusU/node-appdmg) to create pretty DMG image.
-While installing this library could ask you to install some additional development libraries on what you have to agree.
+While installing, this library could ask you to install additional development stuff on what you have to agree.

 # License